-Nestled on a quiet country lane between 2 medieval castles, you could not have picked a more idyllic setting for this farm which origins date back to the 17th century.
-Having renovated part of an adjacent barn, we were now tasked with bringing the main house into the modern era whilst maintaining a style which was in keeping with the farm’s rural location.
+Nestled on a quiet country lane between 2 medieval castles, you couldn’t pick a more idyllic setting for this bespoke farmhouse kitchen project Cheshire.
+The farms origins date back to the 17th century.
+Having renovated part of an adjacent barn, we were tasked with bringing the main house into the modern era, whilst maintaining a style in keeping with the farm’s rural location.

 With the low and short windows, which are characteristic of a farm house of this era, we suggested removing the false beams which were clad to the ceiling.